-2. Ross Adair Federal Building and U.S. Courthouse, Fort Wayne, Indiana (construction only). \$25.0 million (estimated cost dated February 2023 at 40% Design Development).
+- 2. Ross Adair Federal Building and U.S. Courthouse, Fort Wayne, Indiana (construction only). \$25.8 million (estimated cost dated November 2023 at 90% Construction Documents).
 This location was approved for a CSP study in June 2016 and currently has an AMP process FBA Security Score of 29.9.
 The study was completed in Fall 2018 and approved by the district and circuit courts.
-Security deficiencies at this courthouse will be addressed by adding a new judges' parking garage, new USMS sally port and secured parking for USMS staff, two new prisoner elevators, a new security screening station, new fire egress stairs, a new jury room, and a new holding cell.
+Security deficiencies at this courthouse will be addressed by adding a judges' parking garage, new USMS sally port and secured parking for USMS staff, two new prisoner elevators, a new security screening station, new fire egress stairs, and a new holding cell.
 Also, two dedicated judges' elevators will be provided (one is repurposed from an existing shared elevator and the other is a new elevator that will provide restricted circulation to the second floor, including courtrooms).
 This project received \$2 million for design in FY 2021 from the cancelled Raleigh, North Carolina project.
-Design completion planned for June 2023.
+Design completion planned for March 2024. - 3.
+Federal Building, Post Office, and U.S Courthouse, Burlington, Vermont. \$28.0 million (projected).
+The Burlington CSP study was completed in April 2020 and approved as a CSP project in June 2020.
+The courthouse currently has an AMP process FBA Security Score of 35.4 out of a possible 100.
+Security deficiencies at this courthouse will be addressed by adding a secure judges' parking garage, a new dedicated judges' restricted elevator, new restricted circulation paths from the judges' elevator to chambers and courtrooms, a new security screening station at the loading dock, a new fire egress stair, a new jury room, and a new holding cell.
+This funding is for design and construction.